elena-cav/sudoku/README.md

-## Sudoku
+# Sudoku

 Sudoku is a number-placement puzzle where the objective is to fill a 9x9 grid with digits such that each column, each row and each 3x3 sub-grid contain all digits from 1 to 9 exactly once.
 The challenge this week is to write code capable of validating whether a given Sudoku solution is valid or not.
 Scoring:

-:five: Points are awarded for an algorithm capable of validating these sample games.
+- five: Points are awarded for an algorithm capable of validating these sample games.
-:three: Further points are awarded for solving the challenge in a unique choice of language among other participants
+- three: Further points are awarded for solving the challenge in a unique choice of language among other participants
-:two: Further points are awarded for outputting a description of where an error in a game lies (for example Row 2, or Sub-grid 1,2 etc).
+- two: Further points are awarded for outputting a description of where an error in a game lies (for example Row 2, or Sub-grid 1,2 etc).

 Example:
 For this sample Sudoku:
 [